Larry Pasquale: Early life

-Larry Joseph Pasquale was born on April 21, 1941, in Brooklyn, New York's Methodist Hospital.
+Larry Joseph Pasquale was born on April 21, 1941, in Brooklyn, New York.
 As a child, he grew up in Brooklyn with his parents, Mary Teresa and Joseph Pasquale.
 Mary immigrated to Brooklyn as a child from Sicily, Italy.

-As a youth in Brooklyn, Pasquale attended PS 97, Seth Low Junior High School, and Lafayette High School.
-He played football in middle school and high school, where he earned First-Team All-City High School Quarterback honors.
-After graduating from Lafayette in 1958, he attended Georgia Military College Prep School, and then attended the University of Bridgeport in Connecticut.
+Pasquale attended PS 97, Seth Low Junior High School, and Lafayette High School.
+He played football in high school, where he earned First-Team All-City High School Quarterback honors.
+After graduating from Lafayette HS in 1958, he attended Georgia Military College Prep School and the University of Bridgeport in Connecticut.
 Pasquale majored in Physical Education.
 At Bridgeport, he earned both Bachelor and Master of Science Degrees.
-He also completed graduate courses at Columbia University and Fairfield University.
+He also completed post-graduate courses at Columbia University and Fairfield University.

 Career

-Early coaching career
+Early Coaching and Collegiate career

-Pasquale began his coaching career at age 22 as a multi-sport high school coach in Chappaqua, NY, Greenwich, CT and Danbury, CT.
-He then advanced to a college football coaching career, with positions at Slippery Rock University, Boston University, the U.S. Naval Academy, University of Massachusetts Amherst and Idaho State University.
+Pasquale began his coaching career at age 22 and served as a multi-sport high school coach in Chappaqua, NY, Greenwich, CT and Danbury, CT.
+He advanced to a college football coaching career with positions at Slippery Rock University, Boston University, the U.S. Naval Academy, University of Massachusetts Amherst and Idaho State University.

-Professional football
+Professional Football

 Pasquale's first professional coaching job was for the Montreal Alouettes under head coach Marv Levy; the Alouettes won the CFL's top prize, the Grey Cup, in 1977.
-In 1979, he then began a 22-year NFL coaching career, with jobs for the Detroit Lions, New York Jets, San Diego Chargers, Philadelphia Eagles, Jacksonville Jaguars, and the St. Louis Rams.
+In 1979, he began a 22-year NFL coaching career, with jobs for the Detroit Lions, New York Jets, San Diego Chargers, Philadelphia Eagles, Jacksonville Jaguars, and the St. Louis Rams.